 Your Projects on SSD

-The third SSD can be set up to store your current project files.
-While SSDs are cheaper than RAM, they’re still more expensive per GB than HDDs, for long term storage.
+Your third SSD can be set up to store your current project files.
 The SSD gives you the benefit of fast file access.
 This means that Images and Videos are previewed faster.

 However, once you complete a project, you should shift it to a HDD drive (or a safer storage option, such as a NAS) for long term storage and back up.
-This frees up your more expensive SSD for active projects.
+This frees up your SSD for active projects.

 With an SSD freed of files, you will be able to work with your current project files quickly, while also reaping the benefits of cost effective HDD storage.